RV Septic Tanks: Everything You Need To Know

 Though most probe-type gray tank sensors will eventually end up reading inaccurately due to soap scum or grease buildup.

-If your monitor panel isn't reading accurately, it will eventually be obvious when your gray water tank is full because it will seem like your sinks and shower are draining very slowly.
+If your monitor panel isn't reading accurately, it will eventually be obvious when your gray water tank is full because your sinks and shower will draining very slowly and eventually back up.

 And if you wait long enough, a full gray water tank will back up to the lowest outflow point, which is usually your shower.